Playing now

 • Use the opportunity to switch his accounting period to the tax year so his basis and accounting period match.

-Profits for his accounting year ending 30 September 2023 will extend by six months to take him to 31 March 2024.
-This will mean he has an additional six months of profit in the basis period for that year.
+He will apportion his profits for the accounting year ending 30 September 2024 which will mean he has an additional 6 months of transitional period profits in the basis period for that year.

-However, John also has overlap profits from when he established his business, which must be deducted.
+However, John also has overlap profits from when he established his business, which must be deducted from transitional period profits.

 What’s left is referred to as the transitional amount.

-John then has the option of proportionally paying the transitional amount over the following five years.
-Alternatively, he can pay the whole amount immediately, or over fewer years.
+John then has the option of proportionally spreading the transitional amount over the following 5 years.
+Alternatively, he can include the whole amount in 2023/24.

-There’s no requirement to adjust accounting periods for the basis period reforms.
+There’s little current official advice for those with reasons not to adjust accounting periods for the basis period reforms.

 Indeed, for many clients, such as farmers or seasonal businesses such as tourism, it might be unviable to do so.